 Data Transfer Modules

 Data transport is a very important task for data-intensive applications in scientific disciplines such as High Energy Physics, Astronomy, Earthquake Engineering, and Climate Modeling.

-s
+Massive datasets must be transferred in the shortest time to a community of hundreds or thousands researches geographically distributed so as to enable the accomplishment of satisfactory performance [23].